-Calculation of Benefits
+Calculation Of Benefits

-Workers Compensation Death Claim Attorney
+Workers’ Compensation Death Claim Attorney

-Workers Compensation Dependency Death Benefits
+Workers’ Compensation Dependency Death Benefits

 The starting point in calculating how much you may be entitled to in replacement income payments is pinpointing what the deceased was making at the time of his or her death.
 This is usually accomplished by examining the payroll and wage records for the employee prior to being killed.
 This calculation is frequently more complicated than you might anticipate since some workers are paid a fixed salary, some are paid by the hour with fluctuations in income based on hours worked and still others are compensated on a commission basis based on production.
 There are different rules for each of these scenarios, as well as workers employed part-time.
-Our lawyers are adept in reconstructing the wages of an employee to maximize the amount paid to a surviving wife, son, daughter or other dependent.
+Our lawyers are adept in reconstructing the wages of an employee to maximize the amount paid to a surviving wife, son, daughter or another dependent.

 Duration of Payments.
-The duration of income replacement payments hinges on the applicable category of dependent.
+The duration of income replacement payments hinges on the applicable category of a dependent.
 The following is a breakdown of the maximum term for payments.

 - A surviving spouse is entitled to weekly benefits for life.
 The only exception is for those surviving spouses who choose to remarry.
-A surviving spouse who remarries is entitled to receive a lump sum payment of one-hundred (100) times the weekly benefit amount and that surviving spouse’s right to future lifetime benefits is then terminated.
+A surviving spouse who remarries is entitled to receive a lump-sum payment of one-hundred (100) times the weekly benefit amount and that surviving spouse’s right to future lifetime benefits is then terminated.

 - Dependent Children (both natural and adopted) of the deceased worker are entitled to weekly benefits until reaching eighteen (18) years of age or twenty-three (23) years of age for those enrolled as full-time students.

-- Dependents With Physical or Mental Deficiencies.
-A family member who was dependent on the fatally injured worker because of a physical or mental disability is entitled to weekly benefits based upon the percentage of support provided by the deceased worker, as compared to each family member’s total support.
+- Dependents With Physical or Mental Deficiencies: A family member who was dependent on the fatally injured worker because of a physical or mental disability is entitled to weekly benefits based upon the percentage of support provided by the deceased worker, as compared to each family member’s total support.
 Dependents falling within this category are entitled to receive weekly benefits for up to four hundred and fifty (450) weeks.

-Other dependent individuals may also qualify for payment under the Workers Compensation Act.
+Other dependent individuals may also qualify for payment under the Workers’ Compensation Act.
 However, relatives falling within this group are only entitled to receive benefits for those time periods where they are under eighteen (18) or over forty (40) years of age.
 There are also special rules which apply to the surviving spouse, children and other specially defined family members of Police and Firemen who die in the line of duty.

-Camden NJ Workers Compensation Death Claim Lawyers
+Camden New Jersey Workers’ Compensation Death Claim Lawyers